Orange County Workplace Harassment Lawyer

 What Constitutes Workplace Harassment

+While sexual harassment in the workplace rightfully receives a lot of attention, other forms of egregious workplace harassment occur every day.
+Unwelcome conduct on the basis of one’s color, race, religion, sex, age, national origin, sexual orientation, or disability, among other things, all constitute workplace harassment.
+Harassment is defined as unwelcome behavior based on a protected characteristic.
+For example, being harassed because of your gender or age.
 Harassment in the workplace can take many forms.
-While not all minor isolated incidents will rise to the level of actionable harassment, harassing conduct becomes illegal when it is a continued condition of employment that is pervasive or severe enough to create an intimidating, abusive, or hostile work environment.
+California uses a few different factors to determine if an environment is hostile or abusive.
+While not all minor isolated incidents will rise to the level of actionable harassment, improper conduct becomes illegal when it is a continued condition of employment that is pervasive or severe enough to create an intimidating, abusive, or hostile work environment.

 Actionable conduct often occurs in the form of:

 - Offensive slurs or jokes

 - Offensive images and objects

 These, however, are only some common examples.
 Illegal harassment can occur in a wide variety of workplace circumstances.
 If you think you’ve been exposed to improper conduct, you should consult an attorney to see if it rises to the level of actionable harassment.
 If you’re in the state of California and feel you may be a victim of workplace harassment, make sure you familiarize yourself with important employment laws.

 Protection for Harassment Victims